Silhouette, 2 mg+0.03 mg 63 pcs

 – dizziness;

-– fainting, with or without a partial epileptic seizure;
+– fainting, accompanied by a partial epileptic seizure or without it;

 – sudden weakness or significant numbness on one side or in one part of the body;